JEFworks-Lab/STalign/README.md

 `$ pip install "git+https://github.com/JEFworks-Lab/STalign.git"`

-*All dependencies will be installed with the above command.
+*All dependencies will be installed into your selected environment with the above command.
 Dependencies can be found in the requirements.txt file.*

 ### Installation using Pipfile from source